 Professional Growth Requirement

 Different DPI licenses have different renewal requirements.
-If you are a teacher, administrator, or pupil service professional who completed your teacher training program before September 1, 2004, may continue to renew their licenses under the old PI 3 rules.
-Follow this link for information about your renewal requirements: http://tepdl.dpi.wi.gov/licensing/PI3-renewal
+Teachers, administrators, and pupil service professionals who completed an educator preparation program before September 1, 2004, may continue to renew their licenses under the old PI 3 rules.
+Follow this link for information, see http://tepdl.dpi.wi.gov/licensing/PI3-renewal.

-If you are a Special Education Program Aide, Short-term Substitute, Occupational Therapist, Physical Therapist, or any other kind of DPI license holder not yet mentioned, you have your own kind of renewal requirements.
-Follow this link to learn more about your renewal requirements: http://tepdl.dpi.wi.gov/licensing/other-dpi-licenses-general
+Educators who hold a Special Education Program Aide, Short-term Substitute, Occupational Therapist, Physical Therapist, or any other kind of DPI license not mentioned above have different renewal requirements.
+Please see http://tepdl.dpi.wi.gov/licensing/other-dpi-licenses-general.

 Initial and Professional Educators who do not complete the required professional development may apply for a one-year non-renewable license, also known as an extension.
 Educators who do not complete the professional development requirement during this additional year will only be eligible for a substitute license until the requirements are fulfilled.
 Tips for applying for the one-year extension are available for Initial Educators and Professional Educators.

 Professional Educators who have worked outside of Wisconsin for the entire five years of their license, including those who are expected to complete a PDP because they completed their preparation program after August 31, 2004, may renew their license by completing six semester credits from a regionally accredited college or university.